chrskly/electric-mustang-wiring/bms/bms-functional-spec.md

 # Functional Spec for BMS

+## Overview

+The BMS is always on.

-Battery pack will be made up of two BMW PHEV battery packs.
+The battery is made up of two BMW PHEV battery packs.

-BMS will always be on.

-BMS will be able to enable/disable HV for each pack separately via contactors.

-BMS will have states of : standby, drive, and charge.
+Each battery pack has a positive and negative contactor which are controlled by either the ignition key or the charger.

+The BMS is able to inhibit the closing of the contactors in each battery pack individually.
+It only does this when the contactors are already open.

+The car will also have precharge and main contactors in the HVJB.
+These will be controlled by the inverter.

 ## State machine